metamn/react/content/blog/on-design-systems-3/index.md

 The web platform &mdash; we all know very well &mdash; is the browser.

-By using technologies like HTML, CSS, Javascript, WebGL, and more, it manages to display interactive information across different devices and operating systems.
+By using technologies like HTML, CSS, and Javascript &mdash; it manages to display interactive information across different devices and operating systems.

 Developing consistent UIs in web context, thus, translates into implementing a design system with HTML, CSS, and Javascript &mdash; and run it in the browser.